FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 == Additional source replacement

+= Since build 520:
+Based on base version 3.16.0:
+Source files of libpng are updated to 1.6.12 from 1.6.10.
+Get the libpng source from http://sourceforge.net/projects/libpng/files/libpng16/1.6.12/lpng1612.7z .
+Source files of libjpeg-turbo are required to replace libjpeg in original FreeImage source distribution.
+Get the libjpeg-turbo source from http://sourceforge.net/projects/libjpeg-turbo/files/1.3.1/libjpeg-turbo-1.3.1.tar.gz .
+(This version contains the newest release of zlib 1.2.8, no need to change.)

 = Since build 452:
 Based on previous revision b431:
 Source files of libpng are updated to 1.6.6 from 1.6.3.
-Get the libpng source from http://sourceforge.net/projects/libpng/files/libpng16/1.6.6/lpng166.7z .
+Get the libpng source from http://sourceforge.net/projects/libpng/files/libpng16/older-releases/1.6.6/lpng166.7z .

 = Since build 431:
 Based on official version 3.15.4: